mattmakai/deploypython.com/content/pages/flask-deploy-change-log.markdown

 [contacting me](https://www.fullstackpython.com/about-author.html)!

+## April 12, 2019
+* Updated chapter 4 to obtain SSL certificates from Let's Encrypt instead of creating a self-signed cert.
+* Fixed an issue in chapter 2 where instructions were not specific enough about using the newly-generated root key to log into the server.

 ## In progress update
 **Caveat**: These are potential updates that may or may not make it into the next release or future releases.
 I'll do my best, but I can't guarantee there won't be unforeseen issues that prevent me from getting these done.
 * Updating from Ansible 1.9.4 to 2.1.2.0
+* Removing Fabric as a dependency
 * Eventually moving to Ubuntu 16.04 LTS instead of the current 14.04.